HackYourFutureBelgium/home/students/hyf-workflows/asking-for-help.md

 ## On Slack

 GitHub is great for deeper discussions around the weekly assignments, but not everything in life is work!
-Hop on over to Slack if you have questions about what you should be working on, would just like a quick tip, or are just looking to chat about how much you love coding :\)
+Hop on over to Slack if you would like to schedule a study call, have questions about what you should be working on, would just like a quick tip, or are just looking to chat about how much you love coding :\)

 Please use your main class channel as much as possible, and reply in threads to keep the main discussion feed easier to follow.